cylc/cylc-doc/src/troubleshooting.rst

 Cylc expects each host to have a unique and stable fully qualified domain name (FQDN) and to be identifiable from other hosts on the network using this name.

-I.E. If a host identifies itself with an FQDN, then we should be able to look it from another host by this FQDN.
+I.e., If a host identifies itself with an FQDN, then we should be able to look it from another host by this FQDN.
 If we can't, then Cylc can't tell which host is which and will not be able to function properly.